Last Updated: September 13, 2021

 By keeping the questions direct and the answer choices specific, you prevent a number of distractions or overwhelm that could lead the respondent off the page.

-Additionally, you can make your survey answers more interactive with custom visuals.
+Additionally, you can design your survey answers more interactive with custom visuals.
 A festival survey from KAABOO Del Mar asked users a simple question, but allowed them to answer via an interactive map.

 The results?
 A 69% completion rate and 1,700 highly valuable responses.